 If you ever have questions or want advice about looking for Japanese-language resources for your study or research, please contact Rebecca, who is here to help you as your librarian.

 The Seminar Room, located in Van Pelt 526 (next to Rebecca's office), is available for you to use for reading and study.
-Some of your classes may meet in here (especially graduate seminars), and you'll come to this room for 多読 reading practice at least once a semester.
+Some of your classes may meet in here (especially graduate seminars), and you'll come to this room for tadoku 多読 reading practice at least once per semester for language classes.
 Feel free to plug into the large monitor and use reference books or bring comics and literature into the room to read.
-You can work alone or in groups, but please keep the noise level respectful of other students and refrain from using the room when classes are in session.
+You can work alone or in groups, but please be mindful of noise level if other students are using the room, and refrain from using the room when classes are in session.